ashiklom/pecan.book/Using-Git.md

 ### Before any work is done:

 1. First fork pecan on github into your own github space ([github help: "fork a repo"](https://help.github.com/articles/fork-a-repo)) This allows you to create your own copy of the code.
-When you do the fork a copy of the code is created and placed in your personal space.
-This is your personal copy, you can clone, branch and push things back here.
-If you have a branch or some code you want to merge back in the main branch you do a pull request.
+When you do the fork, a copy of the code is created and placed in your personal space.
+This is your personal copy: you can clone, branch and push things back here.
+If you have a branch or some code you want to merge back in the main branch, you make a pull request.
 This is the way for external people to commit code back to PEcAn and BETY.
 The pull request will start a review process that will eventually result in the code being merged into the main copy of the codebase.
 See https://help.github.com/articles/fork-a-repo for more information,